Novartis: it's an uphill climb to the bottom

 Cosentyx v Stelara EU revenues

-Source: IMS MIDAS As US weekly prescriptions continue to deliver, confidence in Cosentyx estimates should increase in the next few months at least ahead of the launch of competitor ixekizumab (Lilly) in H1 2016.
+As US weekly prescriptions continue to deliver, confidence in Cosentyx estimates should increase in the next few months at least ahead of the launch of competitor ixekizumab (Lilly) in H1 2016.
 This launch of Lilly's competing anti-IL17 agent will provide an important focus point in the roll-out of Cosentyx, with additional share of voice providing an opportunity for the IL-17 class to make further inroads into the share of incumbents Stelara, Humira and Enbrel.
 However on the flip-side, an important focus will be how much market share ixekizumab captures from Cosentyx based on its efficacy and more convenient dosing profile.
-FIGURE 12

 Cosentyx and ixekizumab dosing schedule